christopherkenny/planscorer/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This fixes the CRAN error due to use of unreliable internet resources.